tstum-wq/tstum-dataviz-portfolio/critique-by-design.md

 | [home page](https://tstum-wq.github.io/tstum-dataviz-portfolio/) | [data viz examples](dataviz-examples) | [critique by design](critique-by-design) | [final project I](final-project-part-one) | [final project II](final-project-part-two) | [final project III](final-project-part-three) |

 # How the World's Biggest Roller Coaster Drops Compare - DataViz Analysis

-_For each step below, you should document your progress as you move forward.
-In terms of tone, think of the writeup as though you're keeping journal of your step-by-step process.
-You should include a any insights you gained from the critique method, and what it led you to think about when considering the redesign.
-You should talk about how you moved next to the sketches, and any insights you gleaned from your user feedback.
-Document what you changed based on the user feedback in your redesign.
-Finally, talk about what your redesigned data visualization shows, why you selected the data visualization you did, and what you attempted to show or do differently._

-While this template serves as a guide, make sure to reference the assignment writeup on Canvas for the official guidance.
-This template does not include all guidance mentioned on the assignment page._

 ## Step one: the visualization